 |

-distance between the speakers I seem to have found a position
+experimenting with distance between the speakers I seem to have

 |